When you must use the Excise Movement and Control System (EMCS), and how to register and enrol.

-- details of your approval - for example, whether you’re a registered brewer, registered cider maker, licensed wine producer etc
+- details of your approval - for example, whether you’re a registered brewer, registered cider maker or licensed wine producer

-If you don’t activate the service within 28 days, you will need to enrol for the service again.
+If you do not activate the service within 28 days, you’ll need to enrol for the service again.

 Setting up your organisation’s EMCS users

-You can also add others as fellow Administrators or as an Assistant (with restricted access rights) through your Government Gateway account.
+You can also add others as fellow administrators or as an assistant (with restricted access rights).